-The film begins in a WW II training depot of a British Guards armoured regiment where recruits from many walks of life learn to survive the strict discipline and training together before going into battle in tanks.
-There is a cameo appearance by the real Sgt.
-Major Brittain who was famous in the British guards regiments.
-Written by
+This movie begins in a World War II training depot of a British Guards armored regiment where recruits from many walks of life learn to survive the strict discipline and training together before going into battle in tanks.
+There is a cameo appearance by the real Sergeant Major Brittain, who was famous in the British guards regiments.

 Was this review helpful to you?